ezsystems/commerce-documentation/docs/guide/vouchers_from_erp/vouchers_faq.md

-# Vouchers - FAQ
+# Voucher FAQ

-Q: How the voucher data is send to ERP?
+## How is voucher data sent to ERP?

-A: Voucher data will be sent to ERP in the **PriceRequest** and **CreateOrderRequest**.
+Voucher data is sent to ERP in `PriceRequest` and `CreateOrderRequest`.

-If enabled in the [configuration](vouchers_api.md), also additional line with negative quantity will be sent.
-NAV must response with negative cost.
+If enabled in the [configuration](vouchers_from_erp.md#configuration), an additional line with negative quantity is also sent.
+The ERP must respond with negative cost.

-#### Data send in the header
+### Data sent in the header

 ``` xml
 //Data sent in the header, in SesExtension: